basia-karwowska/university/computer-programming/exercises-my-solutions-drafts/README.md

 These folders contain some of my solutions to different exercises focused on optimization.
 The files are drafts with a lot of comments helpful for me to structure my thought process, but should not be considered as representative of my work.
+They serve as examples of the topics I studied and I am able to tackle.